Market & comparison education

 What to do next

-For "Why comparison tables should be judged with fair criteria", choose one low-pressure action: choose one focus area and keep the session under five minutes.
-Use the related Orena guide for "Why comparison tables should be judged with fair criteria" when you want app support for that action.
-The useful signal for "Why comparison tables should be judged with fair criteria" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.
+For "Fair criteria: comparison tables", choose one low-pressure action: choose one focus area and keep the session under five minutes.
+Use the related Orena guide for "Fair criteria: comparison tables" when you want app support for that action.
+The useful signal for "Fair criteria: comparison tables" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.

 Evidence boundary